aptos-labs/aptos-core/developer-docs-site/README.md

   pnpm start
   ```

+  4. See your changes staged at: http://localhost:3000/

+  5. Create a pull request with your changes as described in our [Contributing](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md) README.

 ## (Optional) Build static html files

 Execute the below steps if you want to generate static html documentation files.
 A `build` directory will be created with the static html files and assets contained in it.